axixkristou/agile-pheromind/01_AI-RUN/10_Generate_Tech_Docs.md

 # Workflow: Technical Documentation Generation (10_Generate_Tech_Docs.md)

-**Objective:** Generate or update technical documentation (in `currentUser.lastInteractionLanguage`) for a specific project module, feature, or API.
+**Objective:** Generate or update technical documentation (final output in `currentUser.lastInteractionLanguage`) for a specific project module, feature, or API.
 The agent analyzes source code (with English comments ideally), existing English comments, English specifications (US/tasks), and project documentation conventions.
 It relies on rich English context injected by the UO, documents its "chain of thought" in English for complex sections, and handles cases where source information is incomplete or ambiguous.

 **Key AI Agents:** `🧐 @uber-orchestrator` (UO), `✍️ @orchestrator-pheromone-scribe` (Scribe), `@documentation-writer-agent`, `@devops-connector` (for US/task context), `@clarification-agent`.